The main attraction of working a freelance web designer is that it offers you two types of freedom that most other 9 to

 In this post, let’s take a look at a few places where you can find the right freelance web design jobs that match your skill sets.

-Top Tip: you'll find plenty of the top web design blogs offer a jobs section, or a jobs section in their forums.
+Top Tip: you'll find plenty of the top web design blogs offer a jobs section or a jobs section in their forums.
 Have a look at our full list of 101 web design blogs you need to follow so that you can identify the top blogs which have a section where freelancers can pitch their services or maybe get in touch with potential clients.
-We've also created a file which you can add to your RSS reader to get access to all of the blogs at once!
+We've also created a file that you can add to your RSS reader to get access to all of the blogs at once!

 2nd top tip: As a freelancer, you'll find that you are not the person going after a specific job - especially if you are competing in popular marketplaces.
 That's why rather than trying to pitch for everything, you need to specialize in a specific niche.
 Find something you are passionate about, and carve yourself a spot, and become one of the best providers in that niche.

 For example, if you work with WordPress, you may want to specialize in eCommerce, maybe you can understand which works best when implementing WooCommerce vs Shopify for your client base in particular.
 Heck, you could even keep on niching and just focus on building websites for service providers who take bookings via WooCommerce.
-This allows you to be able to get much more focused testimonials, have a specific expertise, and know a specific niche, inside out, increasing your chances of closing specific deals.
+This allows you to be able to get much more focused testimonials, have specific expertise, and know a specific niche, inside out, increasing your chances of closing specific deals.
 Even in terms of SEO, it is much easier to rank in a specific niche, than to rank for broader niches.